 I’m writing this article during the Philippines summer and the weather is absolutely excellent.
 It’s sunny and warm.
 No snowstorms or crazy cold weather.
 The Philippines has two distinct seasons: wet and dry season.

-If you are sick and tired of dealing with hazardous weather, then the Philippines will be a breathe of fresh air.
+If you are sick and tired of dealing with hazardous weather, then the Philippines will be a breath of fresh air.
 Many travelers and locals walk around in t-shirts, shorts and sandals year round.
 The weather is excellent in the cities and even better at the local beaches.

 4. Cost of Living is 75% Cheaper than Western Countries